Fortress-Wars/FortressWars-Wiki/docs/kits/Aquarius.md

 #### **Water Bomb**
 ## Water Bomb
 The spell costs `{{ kits.aquarius.data.AQUARIUS_WATER_BOMB_MANA_COST }}` mana.
 Casting will summon a water bomb projectile in the direction the player is looking.
 The water bomb will explode when it hits a block or hits an entity.
-When it explodes it will heal all allies and debuff all enemies in a `{{ kits.aquarius.data.AQUARIUS_WATER_BOMB_HIT_RADIUS }}` meter radius.
+When it explodes it will heal all allies and debuff all enemies in a `{{ kits.aquarius.data.AQUARIUS_WATER_BOMB_EXPLOSION_RADIUS }}` meter radius.

 ![Aquarius - Water Bomb Cast](../assets/kits/aquarius/_image_1_.jpg_)